lakshmiramagovindan/Kata_API/README.md

 ## 10. 🔍 Observations

 All observations (open issues) with respect to various test scenarios, swaggers and booking websites are listed below.
-Also, please note that some tests have comments related to the observation and those tests will fail.
+Also, please note that some tests have comments referencing these issues and may fail intentionally to highlight inconsistencies or bugs.

 1. **Swagger Documentation** – The Swagger documentation URL returns a **404 Not Found** error.